AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 The UI and logic structure are as follows:

 - `Appearance.chat.enablePinMessage`: Controls the display and hiding of the message pin feature.
 - `Appearance.chat.messageLongPressedActions`: Contains all items in the long-press menu of the message.
-If you do not need the ability to pin messages, delete the corresponding item.
+This message pin feature is displayed on the menu by default.
+If this feature is unnecessary, remove the menu item.
+If this feature is disabled, the menu item is hidden.
 - `MessageListController#showPinnedMessages`: Display the pinned message list.

 The message pinning feature is enabled by default in `Appearance.chat`.
 That is, the default value of